COVID-19 Updates: Taking steps to return to normal.

 Update on physician negotiations (January 20, 2022)

 Alberta will maintain its current level of spending on physicians while accounting for population growth and special initiatives, such as the Alberta Surgical Initiative.
 Alberta physicians will remain among the highest paid in Canada.

-The new physician funding framework will be introduced starting March 31, 2020.
+The physician funding framework was introduced March 31, 2020.
 It's a multi-year process that will require consultation with the Alberta Medical Association (AMA) at all stages.
 It will include: